Section II: Scope of Authority and Jurisdiction

 - If the student withdraws from the University while a disciplinary action is pending, the Assistant Dean, Student Conduct, or designee (from here referred to as Assistant Dean) shall be allowed to complete any investigation to the extent reasonably practicable, for the purpose of preventing the reoccurrence of and to remedy the effects of the alleged misconduct.
 The facts and circumstances of the charge(s) may be cause for denial of readmission, denial of an application of employment or denial of work as an independent contractor.

 - Off- Campus: The University’s authority extends to off-campus conduct that violates the Code and adversely and directly affects the health, safety, or property of any member of the University community.
 In determining whether the off campus conduct sufficiently adversely and directly affects the health, safety, or property of a member of the University community to exercise this jurisdiction, the University shall consider whether:

-- The conduct involves an allegation of a serious crime, which, if true, would rise to the level of creating a substantial threat to the safety of the University community.
+- The conduct involves an allegation of serious misconduct, which, if true, would rise to the level of creating a substantial threat to the safety of the University community.
 Examples may include but are not limited to, physical or sexual assault, rape, hazing, harassment, stalking, furnishing alcohol to minors, distribution of drugs or illegal substances, or illegal weapons use;

 - the University has the ability to conduct a thorough investigation and has access to necessary witnesses and documents.

 - The University shall review each off-campus incident referred to the University on a case-by-case basis to allow for consideration of the unique facts of each situation involving student behavior.